 - Note The host strains may thaw during shipment.
-The vials should be stored immediately at -20° or -80° C, but most strains remain viable longer if stored at -80° C. Avoid repeated thawing of the host strains in order to maintain extended viability. - 1.
+The vials should be stored immediately at -20° or $-80^{\circ}C$, but most strains remain viable longer if stored at $-80^{\circ}C$.
+It is also best to avoid repeated thawing of the host strains in order to maintain extended viability. - 1.
 Revive the stored cells by scraping off splinters of solid ice with a sterile wire loop. - 2.
-Streak the splinters onto an LB agar plate (see Preparation of Media and Reagents). - 3.
+Streak the splinters onto a LB agar plate (see Preparation of Media and Reagents). - 3.
 Incubate the plate overnight at 37°C. - 4.
 Seal the plate with Parafilm[®] laboratory film and store the plate at 4°C for up to 1 week. - 5.
 Restreak the cells onto a fresh plate every week.